 The period before her escape, Pennsylvania was establishing a process to emancipate its slaves.
 Its 1780 “Gradual Abolition Act” stated that slaves held in Pennsylvania for more than six months could free themselves.
 But Washington deliberately rotated his slaves while he was president, sending them back to Mount Vernon or New Jersey for a few days so they would remain enslaved.
 This was a complete violation of the law and had denied Judge her freedom.

 Following her sudden disappearance and the search for her, Judge was found in Portsmouth by Elizabeth Langdon, a family friend of the Washingtons, who reported her location.
-Washington sent his men to get her back, violating the Fugitive Slave Act that required him to provide proof of ownership in front of a court before chasing her.
+President George Washington sent his men to get her back, violating the Fugitive Slave Act that required him to provide proof of ownership in front of a court before chasing her.

 Joseph Whipple, the Portsmouth collector of customs, met with Judge, who promised to return to the Washingtons under the condition that she would be set free upon their deaths.
-Washington refused this arrangement when he was told, thinking that Judge was just being ungrateful.
+President George Washington refused this arrangement when he was told, thinking that Judge was just being ungrateful.

 Two years after, Judge had married a sailor called Jack Staines and had a child.
 But the Washingtons had still not given up on getting her back, so they sent their nephew, Burwell Bassett, who had travelled to Portsmouth on business to get her back – this time, with force.